 For many years, elderly people were constrained to their homes because their medical emergency response systems had a limited range.

-This just doesn’t work for active seniors who desire to leave their homes and live life to the fullest.
+Active seniors may not want to stay home and live life to the fullest.
 Older people still want to be able to attend church, visit their friends, and go to the supermarket.
 They want to leave the house.

 How Do Mobile Systems Work?

-These devices use cellular signals to connect you with the emergency operators in the call center.
+These mobile emergency alert devices use cellular signals to connect you with the emergency operators in the call center.
 Essentially, the apparatus works like a cellphone.
-This allows you to take your device anywhere outside, and your portable emergency response button will still provide you with the safety and protection you need.
+This allows you to take your mobile alert device anywhere outside, and your portable emergency response button will still provide you with the safety and protection you need.

-It also includes GPS tracking which allows emergency responders to locate you quickly wherever you go.
+It also includes GPS tracking which allows emergency responders to utilize the fall detection to locate you quickly wherever you go.

-Unlike an at-home medical alert, the speaker and microphone are both contained in the mobile help button.
+Unlike an at-home medical alert, the speaker and microphone for the mobile medical alert are both contained in the mobile help button.
 This allows for clear 2-way communication.

 Because mobile systems are persistently connected to a cellular signal, they do require charging.
 The top mobile medical alert devices only need to be charged as little as once every 4-5 days, though it’s always recommended to charge them daily to ensure the battery has full power.